SoundSliced/bubble_label/README.md

 Key public pieces of the API:

 - `BubbleLabelController` — a top-level widget that must wrap the application and allows the bubble to render above other widgets.
-- `BubbleLabel.show(bubbleContent: BubbleLabelContent(...))` — show the bubble overlay with provided content and parameters.
+- `BubbleLabel.show(...)` — show the bubble overlay with provided content and parameters.
+Passing an `anchorKey` lets the bubble automatically derive the anchor `RenderBox`, so you can skip manual `context.findRenderObject()` calls; alternatively you can supply a `BubbleLabelContent.positionOverride`.
+Exactly one of those anchor inputs must be provided—supplying both is disallowed.
 - `BubbleLabel.dismiss()` — dismiss the bubble.
 - `BubbleLabel.isActive` — boolean property indicating whether a bubble is currently active.
 - `BubbleLabel.controller` — access to the injected controller instance for programmatic inspection or updates (advanced use).